 Uganda’s wildlife is sensational and, because of current conservation programs in Uganda, stocks are increasing annually.
 Tourists come from all over the world to see some of the more than 3,463 species of birds.
-These are complemented by stunning clouds of butterflies and moth.
-In all areas of the country the flora is impressive: whether it is the high montane forest or grass covered river banks, the beauty of the plants and flowers will overwhelm you.
+These are complemented by stunning clouds of butterflies and moths.
+In all areas of the country, the flora is impressive: whether it is the high montane forest or grass-covered river banks, the beauty of the plants and flowers will overwhelm you.

-On the other hand, Fauna in Uganda comprises of animals, birds, insects and also fish.
-The inventory of animal fauna is almost endless; however, the chief of them are the gorillas, chimpanzees and the black rhinoceros.
-Some of the other animals that form a part of that list are leopards, elephants, lions, crocodiles, hippopotamuses, buffaloes, giraffes, and zebras, various species of antelopes, gazelles and topis.
+On the other hand, Fauna in Uganda comprises animals, birds, insects, and also fish.
+The inventory of animal fauna is almost endless; however, the chief of them are the gorillas, chimpanzees, and the black rhinoceros.
+Some of the other animals that form a part of that list are leopards, elephants, lions, crocodiles, hippopotamuses, buffaloes, giraffes, zebras, various species of antelopes, gazelles, and topis.
 The Uganda kob is a specialty of the country.
 At least 6 mammal species are found only in Uganda.
 Birds are equally plenty.
-The birds of Uganda include the crowned crane (the national emblem), bulbul, weaver, crow, shrike, heron, egret, ibis, guinea fowl, mouse bird, lourie, hornbill, pigeon, dove, eater, hoopoe, darter, lily-trotter, marabou stork, kingfisher, fish eagle, and kite.
-Having a variety of bird life in Uganda has led to emergence of ultimate birding safaris.
+The birds of Uganda include the crowned crane (the national emblem), bulbul, weaver, crow, shrike, heron, egret, ibis, guinea fowl, mousebird, lourie, hornbill, pigeon, dove, eater, hoopoe, darter, lily-trotter, marabou stork, kingfisher, fish eagle, and kite.
+Having a variety of birdlife in Uganda has led to the emergence of ultimate birding safaris.

 There are relatively few varieties of fish, but the lakes and rivers contain plentiful stocks of tilapia, Nile perch, catfish, lungfish, elephant snout fish, and other species.
 Crocodiles, too, are found in many areas and are particularly evident along the Nile between the Kabalega (Murchison) falls and Lake Albert.
 There is a wide variety of snakes, python, green snakes, black but the more dangerous varieties are rarely observed; presenting great opportunities for fishing safaris in Uganda.

-At least a visitor will not miss to see all these on any Uganda safari vacation.
+At least a visitor will not miss seeing all these on any Uganda safari vacation.

 THE PEOPLE/ CULTURE OF UGANDA

-A handshake is a paramount gesture as a culture act in case you meant any Ugandan in Uganda.
+A handshake is a paramount gesture as a cultural activity in case you meant any Ugandan in Uganda.

-Further you cannot miss to undertake a cultural tour to Uganda’s museums that hold match of Uganda’s historical gestures and symbols with things like the first vehicle in Uganda, the ancient musical instruments among others coupled with historical tools and numerous articrafts that were used in the past.
-That is from the pre-cambrian ages to the recent past and the royal drums.
-Most of these found at the National museum and other regional museums.
+Further, you cannot miss undertaking a cultural tour to Uganda’s museums that hold matches of Uganda’s historical gestures and symbols with things like the first vehicle in Uganda, the ancient musical instruments among others coupled with historical tools and numerous artic rafts that were used in the past.
+That is from the pre-Cambrian ages to the recent past and the royal drums.
+Most of these are found at the National Museum and other regional museums.

 So when you make a cultural safari to Uganda, expect more than you expect to see.
-Uganda gives you an opportunity to even admire its rich dress-code with different cultural wears like the Gomesi, Mushannana, and backcloth made wears among others with which you can buy to experience a sense of belonging
+Uganda allows you to even admire its rich dress-code with different cultural wears like the Gomesi, Mushannana, and backcloth made wears among others with which you can buy to experience a sense of belonging

 THE VEGETATION OF UGANDA